-Ostia Antica, just 30 minutes from the Colosseum, offers ancient thrills to rival Pompeii (which is four hours south of Rome).
-Wandering around the ruins today, you’ll see the remains of the docks, warehouses, apartment flats, mansions, shopping arcades, and baths — all giving a peek at Roman lifestyles.
+Ostia Antica, a 45-minute Metro/commuter-train ride away from Rome, offers ancient thrills to rival Pompeii (which is four hours south of Rome).
+Wandering around the ruins today, you can see the remains of the docks, warehouses, apartment flats, mansions, shopping arcades, and baths — all giving a peek at Roman lifestyles.

 Ostia's small museum offers a delightful look at some of the city's finest statuary — tangled wrestlers, kissing cupids, playful gods.
-Most of the statues are second- and third-century A.D.
-Roman pieces inspired by rare and famous Greek originals.
-The portrait busts are of real people — the kind you'd sit next to in the baths (or at the famous one-room public toilets with multiple seats).
+Most of the statues are second- and third-century AD Roman pieces inspired by rare and famous Greek originals.
+But the portrait busts here are of real people — the kind you'd sit next to in the baths (or at the famously many-seated public toilets).
 Roman religion revered the man of the house (and his father and grandfather).
 As statues of daddy and grandpa were common in the corner of any proper house, many survive today.

 These days, you can stroll among the ruins and trace the grid standard for Roman military towns: a rectangular fort with east, west, north, and south gates and two main roads converging on the Forum.
-Walking along the main drag, Decumanus Maximus, you can identify buildings from the Republic (centuries before Christ) and the Empire (centuries after Christ) by their level.
-Over the centuries, Ostia's ground-level rose, and the road was elevated.
-Anything you walk down into is B.C.
+Walking along the main drag, you can identify buildings from the Republic (centuries before Christ) and the Empire (centuries after Christ) by their level.
+Over the centuries, Ostia's ground level rose, and the road was elevated.
+Anything you walk down into is BC.

-On the main drag you’ll see the vast theater (teatro).
-One of the oldest brick theaters anywhere, it's still used for concerts today.
-The three rows of marble steps near the orchestra used to be for big shots.
+Also on the main drag is Ostia's vast theater, one of the oldest brick theaters anywhere — and it's still used for concerts today.
+Three rows of marble steps near the orchestra still stand out; they used to be for big shots.

-Just in front of the theater is the grand Square of the Guilds, the former bustling center of Rome's import/export industry, with more than 60 offices of ship-owners and traders.
-Along the sidewalk, second-century A.D. mosaics advertise the services offered by the various shops — a lighthouse symbolizes the port of Ostia and an elephant marks the office of traders from Africa.
-It's fun to walk the entire square guessing from the ancient signs what was once for sale behind each store front.
+Just in front of the theater is the grand Square of the Guilds, the former bustling center of Rome's import/export industry, with more than 60 offices of ship owners and traders.
+Along its sidewalk, second-century AD mosaics advertise the services offered by the various shops — a lighthouse symbolizes the port of Ostia and an elephant marks the office of traders from Africa.
+It's fun to walk the entire square guessing from the ancient signs what was once for sale behind each storefront.

-Along Via Casa di Diana is the House of Diana, a great example of insulae (multi-storied tenement complexes where the lower middle-class lived) and an inn called the Insula of the Thermopolium.
-Belly up to this tavern’s bar.
-You’ll see a small sink, shelves once used to display food and drinks for sale, and scant remains of wall paintings.
+A structure called the House of Diana is a great example of insulae — multi-storied tenement complexes where the lower-middle class lived.
+Nearby is the Insula of the Thermopolium, a tavern where, if you belly up to its bar, you can see a small sink, shelves once used to display food and drinks for sale, and scant remains of wall paintings.

 A meander down Ostia's back lanes is a veritable archaeological scavenger hunt.
-Look for hidden bits of fresco, preserved mosaic flooring, and millstones for grinding grain back when business was booming.
+If you visit, keep your eyes peeled for hidden bits of fresco, preserved mosaic flooring, and millstones for grinding grain back when business was booming.